MicrosoftDocs/win32/desktop-src/SecAuthN/sending-messages-to-the-gina.md

 ---
-Description: 'Winlogon sends messages to the GINA while dialog boxes are displayed.
-These messages are all encapsulated in the WLX\_WM\_SAS message as follows.' ms.assetid: '3da1c3d2-5116-47c3-98e4-f29b33693c69'
+Description: Winlogon sends messages to the GINA while dialog boxes are displayed.
+These messages are all encapsulated in the WLX\_WM\_SAS message as follows. ms.assetid: 3da1c3d2-5116-47c3-98e4-f29b33693c69
-title: Sending Messages to the GINA
+title: Sending Messages to the GINA ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Sending Messages to the GINA